umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/index.md

 # Creating a Form - The Basics

-In this section, we'll take a look at the basic steps of creating a Form and adding the Form to your Umbraco site.
+In this article, we'll take a look at the basic steps of creating a Form and adding the Form to your Umbraco site.

 ## Accessing the Forms Section

-You can manage Forms in the **Forms** section of the Umbraco backoffice.
+You can manage the Forms in the **Forms** section of the Umbraco backoffice.
 You need to have access to the section in order to see it.

-If you do not see it, you will need to either log in with an Administrator account or request access from someone with Administrator permissions for your site.
+If you do not see the **Forms** section, you will need to either log in with an Administrator account or request access from someone with Administrator permissions for your site.
 An Administrator can give permission to view the Forms section to your individual account or the user group your account belongs to from within the Users section of the backoffice.

 ![Forms Section](images/FormsSectionV9.png)

-## Create a Form
+## Creating a Form

 To create a Form, follow these steps: